What does Ambrose mean?

 Ambrose is a somewhat prominent first name for men (#1096 out of 1220, Top 90%) and an even more prominent last name for both adults and children (#1992 out of 150436, Top 1%).
 (2000 U.S. Census)

 Which version is better?with its variant forms and related boy names.
 The only other popular alternative form of Ambrose ranked in the Top 1000 is Merlin.
-These boy names reached the peak of their popularity during 1910-1919 (usage of 0.5995%) and are now significantly less popular, with the forms Ambrose and Merlin becoming less trendy.
+These relations of Ambrose reached the peak of their popularity during 1910-1919 (usage of 0.5995%) and are now significantly less common, with the forms Ambrose and Merlin becoming less trendy.
 Shown below is a comparison of the usage of Ambrose and related names.
 (2014 Birth Statistics)